Toloka/docs/en/guide/concepts/quality-control-overview.md

 No. The responses of these Tolokers aren't automatically excluded from the final results file.

 But you can do it yourself if you want.
-When downloading the results, select the option **Exclude assignments by banned users** to delete the responses of Tolokers who were banned at the moment of downloading.
-You can also forward all the assignments from banned Tolokers to other Tolokers using the [Re-completion of assignments from banned users](restore-task-overlap.md) rule.
+When downloading the results, select the option **Exclude assignments by banned Tolokers** to delete the responses of Tolokers who were banned at the moment of downloading.
+You can also forward all the assignments from banned Tolokers to other Tolokers using the [Re-completion of assignments from banned Tolokers](restore-task-overlap.md) rule.

 {% endcut %}

-{% cut "How do I classify users as good Tolokers and poor Tolokers as they complete tasks, and ban the poor Tolokers?" %}
+{% cut "How do I classify Tolokers as good Tolokers and poor Tolokers as they complete tasks, and ban the poor Tolokers?" %}

 You can create a task pool for all your Tolokers and create Toloker skills in it.
 In this case, you can open your tasks only to the Tolokers with the necessary skills.